wodory/flowmate/README.md

 # Flowmate

 Don't draw a shpae and type text.
-Just tell your process only text and make shpae with the text.
+Just write your story, process or task only text first and make shpaes with the text.
 It's just speedy and super simple.

+# Step 1
 Just text the label first,

 ![before](doc/before.png)

+# Step 2
 And press magic keys like
 * Ctrl+Shift+P : Process
 * Ctrl+Shift+D : Decision